Memory of the World Programme: National and regional registers

-The Asia Pacific Regional Register and the Register for Latin America and the Caribbean have already honoured important documentary heritage of their regions, while the African Regional Register is currently being established.
+There are presently three regional registers: the Asia Pacific Regional Register, the Register for Latin America and the Caribbean. and the African Regional Register.
 In the Asia-Pacific region, in 2014–2015, there were 18 member nations of MOWCAP (6 without national committees), while in 2016, there were 16 national MoW committees.

 Jikji Prize

 The Jikji, created in 1377, is the earliest known book printed with movable metal type.

 The Jikji Prize was established in 2004 by UNESCO in cooperation with the South Korean government to further promote the objectives of the Memory of the World Programme, and to commemorate the 2001 inscription of the country's Jikji on the Register.
 The award, which includes a cash prize of $30,000 from the Korean government, recognizes institutions that have contributed to the preservation and accessibility of documentary heritage.

 The prize has been awarded biannually since 2005 during the meeting of the IAC.